Automattic/vip-go-mu-plugins/search/docs/onboarding-migrations.md

 ## How to enable VIP Search? <a name='https://github.com/Automattic/vip-docs/pull/39'></a>

 1. Ensure that an Elasticsearch user has been provisioned for the corresponding site.
-To see if the elasticsearch user was provisioned check site's meta fields fro `vip_elasticsearch_settings` field in [VIP admin](https://admin.wpvip.com/#/).
+To see if the elasticsearch user was provisioned check site's meta fields for the `vip_elasticsearch_settings` field in [VIP admin](https://admin.wpvip.com/#/).
 1. Add two new constants to `wp-config.php` or other analog:
 	1. `define( 'VIP_ENABLE_VIP_SEARCH', true );`
 	1. `define( 'VIP_ENABLE_VIP_SEARCH_QUERY_INTEGRATION', true );`